zarusz/SlimMessageBus/README.md

 * The core of `SlimMessageBus` is "slim"
   * Simple, common and friendly API to work with messaging systems
   * No external dependencies.
-Logging is done via `Common.Logging`, so that you can connect your favorite logger provider.
   * The core interface can be used in domain model (e.g. DomainEvents)
 * Plugin architecture:
-  * DI integration (Autofac, CommonServiceLocator, Unity)
+  * DI integration (Microsoft.Extensions.DependencyInjection, Autofac, CommonServiceLocator, Unity)
   * Message serialization (JSON, XML)
   * Use your favorite messaging broker as provider by simply pulling a nuget package
 * No threads created (pure TPL)
 * Async/Await support
 * Fluent configuration
+* Logging is done via [`Microsoft.Extensions.Logging.Abstractions`](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Abstractions/), so that you can connect your favorite logger provider.

 ## License